jannikmi/timezonefinder/README.md

 `numba` and its Requirements

 When you only look up a few points once in a while, the compilation time is probably outweighing the benefits!
-So if you do not want to install this, just delete all the '@jit(...)' annotations.
+So if you do not want to install this, just delete all the '@jit(...)' annotations in timezonefinder.py

 #Installation:

-- Install all the required packages (see above)
+- install all the dependencies (see above)
 - download timezonefinder.py and timezone_data.bin
 - put them in the directory you want to use them from.